PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

     try
     {
-        // Use 'todayFilePath' as the file lock -- the update check run from each process will compete on
+        // Use 'sentinelFilePath' as the file lock.
+        // The update check tasks started by every 'pwsh' process will compete on holding this file. using (FileStream s = new FileStream(sentinelFilePath, FileMode.Create, FileAccess.Write, FileShare.None)) {
-        // creating and holding on the same file.
-        //  - 'FileMode.CreateNew' means only one process can create/hold the file.
-        //  - 'FileOptions.DeleteOnClose' means the file is cleaned up once it's closed.
-        //     - Note that the file will be deleted even if the `pwsh` process terminates before the FileStream is disposed. using (FileStream s = new FileStream(
-                todayFilePath,
-                FileMode.CreateNew,
-                FileAccess.Write,
-                FileShare.None,
-                bufferSize: 1024,
-                FileOptions.DeleteOnClose))
-        {
             if (File.Exists(todayDoneFilePath))
             {